From Nodes to Narratives: Explaining Graph Neural Networks with LLMs and Graph Context: Experiments

-\textbf{Models.} We consider a GCN~\cite{kipf2017semisupervised} as the base GNN model for the node classification task for all datasets.
-We train a model consisting of three convolutional layers, with the last one being the classification layer.
-The training/validation/testing split is $60\%/20\%/20\%$ for all the datasets. \textit{We give additional information about the GCN training in Appendix \ref{app:add-implem-details}}.
-We use Meta's Llama-3.1-8B-Instruct from the HuggingFace library as the frozen LLM in our experiments.
-We run all experiments on NVIDIA-GeForce-RTX-3090 GPUs, 24GB RAM.\\
+\textbf{Models.} We consider a GCN~\cite{kipf2017semisupervised} as the base GNN model for the node classification task, and the LLM model is Meta's Llama-3.1-8B-Instruct, which remains frozen in our experiments.
+Full experimental details are provided in Appendix \ref{app:add-implem-details}.
+We provide experiments with other LLM models in Appendix \ref{app:LLM_Backbone} and for different GNN architectures in Appendix \ref{app:GNN_Backbone}.

-\textbf{Baselines.} To compare our method's performance with existing approaches, we consider the following \textit{five} baselines: \textbf{(1) Node:} This baseline uses only the target node itself as the explanation subgraph.
+\textbf{Baselines.} We consider the following \textit{five} baselines: \textbf{(1) Node:} This baseline uses only the target node itself as the explanation subgraph.
 This represents the minimal possible context and serves as a lower bound on explanation size. \textbf{(2) Random}: We introduce a randomized baseline that selects a subgraph around each target node as its explanation subgraph.
 Specifically, for each node, we sample a subgraph of half the size of its computation tree.
-The results are averaged over 5 samples. \textbf{(3-5) Graph Explainers}: We compare \methodname with GNNExplainer~\cite{gnn_explainer}, PGExplainer \cite{pgexplainer}, subgraph-based explainers for node classification tasks, which do not involve any LLM-based component.
+The results are averaged over 5 samples. \textbf{(3-5) Graph Explainers}: We compare \methodname with GNNExplainer~\cite{gnn_explainer}, PGExplainer \cite{pgexplainer} as subgraph-based explainers, which do not involve any LLM-based component.
+We also include the recent LLM-based graph explanation method, TAGExplainer~\cite{tagexplainer2024}.

-We add the recent LLM-based graph explanation method, TAGExplainer~\cite{tagexplainer2024}.
-To the best of our knowledge, TAGExplainer is the only existing LLM-based explanation approach specifically designed for TAGs.